succabs/website/src/content/blog/my-work-from-home-developer-setup.md

 ---
-title: "My Work From Home Developer Setup (That Actually Works Long-Term)"
+title: "My Work From Home Developer Setup That Actually Works Long-Term"
-description: "A look at my real work-from-home setup as a front-end developer — from adjustable desk and ergonomic chair to peripherals that make daily coding smooth and healthy."
+description: "A practical look at my real work-from-home developer setup — from desk and chair to peripherals and accessories that make long coding days easier."
 pubDate: 2025-10-11
+updatedDate: 2025-11-21
 heroImage: "../../assets/work-from-home-setup.png"
 heroImageAlt: "Desk with monitor, laptop, keyboard and mouse"
 tags: ["development", "tech"]
-excerpt: "Here’s the home office setup that keeps me productive and pain-free as a developer working remotely — and why each choice matters."
+excerpt: "Here’s the work-from-home setup that keeps me productive and comfortable as a developer — and why each piece matters for long-term health."
+keywords:
+  [
+    "work from home developer setup",
+    "ergonomic home office for developers",
+    "WFH desk setup",
+    "best chair for developers",
+    "standing desk for coding",
+  ]
 ---

-## Introduction: Building a Setup That Lasts

-Working from home as a developer can be great — until your back, neck, or wrists start complaining.
-Over the years, I’ve refined my WFH setup to something that feels comfortable, sustainable, and genuinely productive.
-This post breaks down the key pieces of my home office gear and why each one matters if you code full-time from home.

-## 🪑 The Chair: Real Office Comfort, Not a Gamer Look

-Forget flashy gaming chairs.
-What you want is **a real ergonomic office chair** — one built for sitting 8 hours without regret.
-I use an **Isku-brand black office chair**, and it’s been a game changer.
-The lumbar support and adjustability make a huge difference over time.
-If you buy one thing from this list first, make it a proper chair.

-## 🧍 The Desk: Go for Height Adjustability

-A **standing desk** isn’t just a luxury — it’s essential for long-term comfort.
-Being able to switch between sitting and standing helps your posture and focus.
-Mine is the **Jysk Svaneke 70×140 cm** electric desk.
-It’s sturdy, smooth to adjust, and big enough for a monitor, laptop, and extra gear.
-It was relatively cheap (200 euros), and I was amazed of the quality.
-I was expecting something that feels cheap, but it feels reallu sturdy.
-If you can’t go electric, at least get a manually adjustable one — never a fixed-height desk.

-## ⌨️ Keyboard and Mouse: Reliable, Comfortable, and Wireless

-A good keyboard and mouse combo makes daily coding more enjoyable and helps prevent wrist strain.
-I use the **Logitech MX Keys** and **MX Master 3S**, which I’ve already reviewed in [a previous post](https://arttu.net/blog/the-perfect-mouse-and-keyboard/).
-The feel, build quality, and easy device switching make them perfect for a multi-computer setup.

-## 🖥️ Monitor: Size and Adjustability Matter

-Any large, high-resolution monitor will do — but what matters most is **ergonomics**.
-If the included stand isn’t adjustable enough, get a **VESA-compatible monitor arm**.
-Being able to tweak height, tilt, and angle is crucial for reducing neck strain.
-Once you experience a flexible setup, you’ll never go back to a fixed stand.
-My monitor is **AOC Q27G2E**, which is sufficient for front-end related work.

-## 💻 Computers: Flexible for Work and Play

-I use a mix of machines for different tasks:

-- **MacBook Pro M1** (for work)
-- **MacBook Air M3** (personal and travel)
-- **Custom Windows 11 PC** (gaming and testing)

-Thanks to Logitech’s multi-device connectivity, switching between them is instant — one keyboard and mouse for everything.

-## 🎧 Audio and Accessories: For Focus and Comfort

-A few extras that make a big difference:

-- **Speakers:** DALI Zensor 1 — clean sound and solid build
-- **Headphones:** JBL Live 650BT + Samsung Buds 2 Pro for calls and music
-- **Microphone:** Samson Q2U (for meetings and recordings)
-- **Cable trays & laptop stand:** keep everything neat
+## Why I Wanted a Work From Home Developer Setup That Lasts

+Working from home as a developer can be great — until your back, neck, or wrists start reminding you that your setup isn’t built for eight-hour days.
+Over the years, I’ve refined my home office into something comfortable, healthy, and genuinely productive.
+This breakdown covers the gear that has worked for me long-term and why each piece matters if you write code from home.

+---

+## A Real Office Chair Will Save Your Back

+The best investment in any home office is a proper ergonomic chair.
+Not a racing-style gamer chair, not a wooden dining chair — an actual office chair made for long sessions.

+I use a **black Isku office chair**, and it’s the most important part of my setup.
+The lumbar support and adjustability make a huge difference during full workdays.
+If you upgrade only one item, start here.

+---

+## A Height-Adjustable Desk Makes a Bigger Difference Than You Think

+Being able to switch between sitting and standing keeps your posture fresh and helps with focus, especially during long coding or debugging sessions.

+My desk is the **Jysk Svaneke 70×140 cm** electric model.
+It surprised me in a good way: sturdy frame, smooth height adjustments, and large enough for a monitor, laptop, and extra gear.
+At around 200 euros, it was better built than I expected.
+If electric isn’t an option, at least get a manually adjustable desk — fixed-height tables get uncomfortable fast.

+---

+## Keyboard and Mouse: Get Something Comfortable For Daily Use

+Good peripherals make repetitive tasks easier and reduce wrist strain.
+I use the **Logitech MX Keys** and **MX Master 3S**, which I wrote about [in another post](https://arttu.net/blog/the-perfect-mouse-and-keyboard/).
+They work well together, feel solid, and make switching between multiple computers quick.

+For long-term use, comfort matters more than flashy features.

+---

+## The Monitor Setup: Prioritize Height and Adjustability

+Any decent-sized, high-resolution monitor works for development, but the stand makes or breaks the ergonomics.
+If the included stand is limited, use a **VESA monitor arm**.

+With an adjustable arm you can:

+- set the correct eye height
+- tilt and rotate the screen
+- pull the monitor closer or push it back

+My monitor is an **AOC Q27G2E**, which is enough for front-end work.
+The arm upgrade is what made the difference.

+---

+## The Computers I Use Day-to-Day

+I switch between a few machines depending on the task:

+- **MacBook Pro M1** — work machine
+- **MacBook Air M3** — personal use and travel
+- **Windows 11 desktop** — gaming and testing

+Logitech’s multi-device support makes transitions instant.
+One keyboard and mouse for everything keeps the desk clean.

+---

+## Audio and Accessories That Improve Focus

+A few extras make everyday work smoother:

+- **Speakers:** DALI Zensor 1 — clean, clear sound
+- **Headphones:** JBL Live 650BT and Samsung Buds 2 Pro for calls and music
+- **Microphone:** Samson Q2U — great for meetings or recordings
+- **Cable trays and a laptop stand:** keep the desk neat
 - **Massage roller:** yes, really.
-I roll it around the floor with my legs.
-It keeps blood flowing and me entertained during long sessions.
+I roll it around with my feet during long sessions.
+Keeps the blood flowing and breaks the monotony a bit.

-Small touches like these improve focus and reduce fatigue over time.

-## 🧠 Final Thoughts: Ergonomics > Aesthetics

-A good work-from-home setup isn’t about how it looks on Instagram — it’s about how it **feels after eight hours of coding**.
-Invest in comfort, keep your desk organized, and remember to stretch or walk regularly.
-The best setup is one that supports both your body and your productivity.
+Small details help more than you expect when you’re sitting in the same space every day.

 ---

-**Keywords:** work from home setup for developers, ergonomic home office, WFH developer desk setup, best chair for programmers, remote work productivity, developer workstation ideas, standing desk for coders
+## Key Takeaways for a Developer WFH Setup

+- A real office chair should be your first upgrade
+- A height-adjustable desk keeps your posture healthier
+- Good peripherals reduce strain during long sessions
+- Monitor adjustability matters more than monitor specs
+- Accessories like headphones, stands, and cable trays improve comfort

+---

+## Final Thoughts

+A work-from-home developer setup doesn’t need to be fancy — it needs to support you through full days of coding without pain.
+The right chair, adjustable desk, comfortable peripherals, and clean workspace make the work feel smoother and help you stay focused.
+Even small changes can build a setup that works for years, not months.